rubinius/rubinius/README.md

 1. ./configure --prefix=/path/to/install/dir
 1. rake

 When the install process finishes, follow the directions printed to the terminal to add the Rubinius executable (bin) directory to your PATH.
-For more information see http://rubini.us/doc/en/getting-started/requirements/ and http://rubini.us/doc/en/getting-started/building/.
+For more information see the documentation for [Build Requirements](http://rubini.us/doc/en/getting-started/requirements/) and [Building Rubinius](http://rubini.us/doc/en/getting-started/building/).

 ### Using RubyGems